 If you suffer with arthritis of the hands:

 If you have swollen finger joints which are inflamed by clicking a mouse then why not take a free trial of the nib clickless software which automatically performs up to 95% of mouse clicking operations for you?
-Alternatively the Airobic mouse can help minimise discomfort as can the Evoluent Mouse which comes in both left and right handed options.
+Alternatively, a Rollermouse can help minimise discomfort as it reduces movement through the hand and wrist.

 If you suffer from arthritis of the hips: